 Some specific areas of this field that you may be interested in concentrating on are Addiction Counseling, Mental Health Services Technician, Clinical Social Work, Community Health Services, Marriage and Family Counseling, Clinical Pastoral Counseling, Psychoanalysis and Psychotherapy, and Genetic Counseling, among others.

-The United States has 107 different schools where you can get a degree in mental and social health services.
+The United States has 763 different schools where you can get a degree in mental and social health services.
 This year's Best Mental & Social Health Services Schools ranking compares 603 of them to identify the best overall programs in the country.
-Continue reading to check out one of our many other custom mental health services rankings further below.
+Continue reading to check out one of our many unbiased rankings of mental health services programs later in this article.

 A degree in Mental and Social Health Services leads to a career working with others, usually one on one.
 This places a strong emphasis on interpersonal communication, and listening skills.
 You must be able to listen to what patients are telling you in order to understand their stressors and help them.
 You must also be compassionate and understand patients may feel insecure, uncomfortable, or scared.
 Since you will have access to patient files along with the information they share, it is extremely important to be trustworthy and maintain patient-doctor confidentiality.

 Graduates with a degree in this field have full time jobs working in hospitals, schools, doctors' offices, and with social services.
 Some professionals set their own hours, but keep night and weekend hours to accommodate patients' schedules.

 In order to practice in the Mental and Social Health Services field, students must earn at least a master's degree, or in some cases, a Ph.D. or Psy.D. may be required along with state certification.

 mental and social health services degree applicants generally need have finished high school or their GED.
 Many schools may also have GPA and SAT/ACT score minimums that must be met.
 Once you obtain your degree, additional mental health services certifications required to pursue a career in this field.